oracle/terraform-provider-oci/website/docs/r/datascience_model.html.markdown

 		* libraryVersion
 		* estimatorClass
 		* hyperParameters
-		* testartifactresults
+		* testArtifactresults
 	* `value` - Allowed values for useCaseType: binary_classification, regression, multinomial_classification, clustering, recommender, dimensionality_reduction/representation, time_series_forecasting, anomaly_detection, topic_modeling, ner, sentiment_analysis, image_classification, object_localization, other

 		Allowed values for libraryName: scikit-learn, xgboost, tensorflow, pytorch, mxnet, keras, lightGBM, pymc3, pyOD, spacy, prophet, sktime, statsmodels, cuml, oracle_automl, h2o, transformers, nltk, emcee, pystan, bert, gensim, flair, word2vec, ensemble, other
 * `defined_metadata_list` - An array of defined metadata details for the model.
-	* `category` - Category of model metadata which should be null for defined metadata.For custom metadata is should be one of the following values "Performance,Training Profile,Training and Validation Datasets,Training Environment,other".
+	* `category` - Category of model metadata which should be null for defined metadata.For custom metadata is should be one of the following values "Performance,Training Profile,Training and Validation Datasets,Training Environment,Reports,Readme,other".
 	* `description` - Description of model metadata
 	* `key` - Key of the model Metadata.
 The key can either be user defined or Oracle Cloud Infrastructure defined.
 List of Oracle Cloud Infrastructure defined keys:
 		* useCaseType